Hunter’s Special Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Hunter’s Special looks like a below average dry product.
+Judging by its ingredients alone, Hunter’s Special Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-When you consider the protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal in this recipe and the soybean contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Hunter’s Special dog food is a plant-based kibble using a below average amount of meat and bone meal as its main source of animal protein, thus earning the brand 1.5 stars.
+Hunter’s Special Dog Food is a plant-based kibble using a moderate amount of meat and bone meal as its main source of animal protein, thus earning the brand 1.5 stars.

 A Final Word